 - A series of blog posts related to your gated content to attract the interest of some of your target audience.
 They may know your brand and some of your service offerings, but may not be convinced that they’re the solution to their business problem.

-- An AdWords campaign to direct searchers of select keywords toward a custom landing page.
+- A Google ad campaign to direct searchers of select keywords toward a custom landing page.

 - Advertisements across social media channels that will also direct target personas toward your custom landing page.

 Each of these marketing tactics align with your marketing strategy to achieve your overall goal of higher-quality sales leads.
 You could, of course, adopt a different marketing strategy in which case you’d need to change your tactics.
 Making sure your marketing strategy and tactics match is the key to keeping your plan in course.